Measurements of Higher-Order Flow Harmonics in Au+Au Collisions at sqrt(s_NN) = 200 GeV

 Figure~\ref{Fig1} shows the centrality dependence of this correlation strength $\left\langle \cos(j[\Phi_n^{A}-\Phi_m^{B}])\right\rangle$ for sub-event combinations ($A,B$) involving different event-plane detectors with $\Delta\eta' \sim 5$ and $\Delta\eta' \sim 7$.
-The raw correlations are presented as measured so that the magnitudes shown should be considered specific to the PHENIX detectors involved.
+The raw correlations are presented as measured; however, the magnitudes are specific to the PHENIX detectors involved.
 The systematic uncertainties (not shown) for these correlations are of similar relative size to those for $v_{n}\{\Psi_n\}$ discussed below.
 The uncertainties are correlated across centrality and $n$ such that the relative size of these event plane correlations can be compared.
 The magnitudes for the odd parity quantities $\left\langle \sin(j[\Phi_n^{A}-\Phi_m^{B}])\right\rangle$, which should vanish, are found to be consistent with zero for all centrality, $j$, and $\Phi$ combinations.
 Figure~\ref{Fig1} panels (a) and (b) show the two sub-events correlations for $m = n$; (c) and (d) show the two sub-events correlations for $m \neq n$.
-The negative correlation indicated in (a) is due to the well known antisymmetric pseudorapidity dependence of sidewards flow $v_1$, as well as momentum conservation~\cite{Heinz:2001xi}.
+The negative correlation indicated in (a) for $n=1$ is due to the well known antisymmetric pseudorapidity dependence (sign change about midrapidity) of sidewards flow $v_1$, as well as momentum conservation~\cite{Heinz:2001xi}.
 Positive sub-event correlations are indicated in (a) and (b) for $\Psi_{2,3,4}$, with sizable magnitudes for $\Psi_{2,3}$ and much smaller values for $\Psi_4$.